Art on the Riverside

 As you enter the grand staircase From Quay Street you won’t miss ‘Alluvia’ – a major cultural marker within the Riverside Precinct representing a powerful new addition to Rockhampton’s public art landscape.

 Designed by nationally significant artist Tom Borgas, larger-than-life Alluvia rises from the ground in two halves – a composition that frames the river, the sky and the mountains.
 It is comprised of two fabricated rock formations rotated 180 degrees opposing one another with a 75cm wide gap between the two formations.
 The hollow structures are fabricated from folded, welded, and dressed aluminium sheet and painted in a two-tone colour palette referencing Rockhampton’s coal and gold mining heritage.
-Situated on the upper bank, Alluvia frames two natural icons; Mount Morgan and the Fitzroy River.
+Situated on the upper bank, Alluvia frames two natural icons; Mount Archer and the Fitzroy River.